-VAT OSS and IOSS (import-one-stop-shop) since 2021: a huge challenge for Swiss e-commerce
+OSS and IOSS - EU VAT registration for Swiss e-commerce

 oss-and-ioss-in-swiss-ecommerce